hzeller/folve/README.md

 ### Compiling on Ubuntu (tested on 11.10 and 12.04) ###

-  This requires the latest versions of libfuse and libzita convolver to compile.
+  This requires the latest versions of some development libraries.
-  .. and a couple of other libs:

-    $ sudo apt-get install libsndfile-dev libflac-dev libzita-convolver-dev \
+    sudo apt-get install libsndfile-dev libflac-dev libzita-convolver-dev \
                          libfuse-dev libboost-thread-dev libmicrohttpd-dev
-    $ make
+    make
-    $ sudo make install
+    sudo make install

+For hints on how to compile on older systems see INSTALL.md.

 (TODO: debian package)